laniuslab/datacore-directus/docs/reference/authentication.md

 used to retrieve a new access token via the [refresh](#refresh) endpoint/mutation.

 **Static Tokens** can be set for each platform user, and never expire.
 They are less secure, but quite useful for server-to-server communication.
 They are saved as plain-text within `directus_users.token`.
+Static Tokens are created in user settings inside of the Directus Data Studio User Module, or by updating the user's `token` value via API.

 Once you have your access token, there are two ways to pass it to the API, via the `access_token` query parameter, or in the request's Authorization Header.